We understand how frustrating strike action will be for our students and staff.

 When will industrial action take place?

-Please read our article How might my exams and assessments be affected by industrial action, including the marking and assessment boycott? for more information.
+Please read our article How might industrial action affect my exams, assessments and progression through my studies? for more information.

 What is industrial action?